Unmanic/unmanic/README.md

 Some examples of how you may use Unmanic:

-- Trans-code video or audio files into a uniform format using FFmpeg.
+- Transcode video or audio files into a uniform format using FFmpeg.
 - Identify (and remove if desired) commercials in DVR recordings shortly after they have completed being recorded.
 - Move files from one location to another after a configured period of time.
 - Automatically execute FileBot rename files in your library as they are added.
 - Compress files older than a specified age.
 - Run any custom command against files matching a certain extension or above a configured file size.

-The Docker container is currently based `linuxserver.io` Ubuntu focal image.

 ### Table Of Contents